Healthtech Marketing Podcast: Simple Approaches To Complex Strategies, Adam Rosenberg, Director of Marketing, RXRevu

 20:37 – Adam Rosenberg’s Take On New HIPAA Policy

-In the podcast, Adam explains how they are following the new HIPPAA policy from the initial 21st Century Cures Act and Information Blocking CMS Interoperability rules.
+In the podcast, Adam talks about how they are following the new HIPPAA policy from the initial 21st Century Cures Act and Information Blocking CMS Interoperability rules.

 Rosenberg also discusses how the new policy is a win-win for everybody: the Patients, Physicians, and Service Providers